 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 This is the first occasion when everyone in the country house meets together – an opportunity to meet your leader and fellow guests, and find out more about your holiday.

-Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
-If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.
 On our Natural World holidays we spend most of the day outdoors, exploring by mini-coach or on foot, walking up to 6 miles (9.5km) each day, with plenty of stops to listen to the birds and enjoy the rich variety of species we can watch.

 Hayle Estuary, St Erth Pits and Marazion Marsh